-(Katz et al., 2018; Ziogou et al., 2013)
+The MPC formulation exhibits standard set point tracking for the inputs and outputs based on a quadratic objective function with linear constraints.
+A mismatch term, e, is incorporated due to the inherent plant model mismatch between the linear state space model used to represent the highly nonlinear process (Katz et al., 2018; Ziogou et al., 2013).
+Box constraints are imposed on the states, inputs, outputs, and parameters of the system, where the upper and lower bounds for the inputs, outputs, and parameters are derived from real physical quantities.
+The input is defined as the modifier concentration, the output is the integrated concentration for the weak impurities, product, and strong impurities, and the disturbances are the feed compositions of the weak impurities, product, and strong impurities at the inlet of the chromatograph.

 Step 4: Closed Loop Validation

 The designed controller is validated performing an in-silico test against the high fidelity dynamic model.
 The closed loop performance utilized the multiparametric solution and the gPROMS® software in conjunction with gO:MATLAB, the interface between the gPROMS® environment (high fidelity model) and the MATLAB® environment (control solution).
-The results of the closed-loop validation are discussed in the main text completeness, Figures .2 and .3 illustrate the behaviour of the integrals of the outlet concentrations that are used as the controller tracked outputs.
+The results of the closed-loop validation are discussed in the main text for completeness, Figures B.2 and B.3 illustrate the behaviour of the integrals of the outlet concentrations that are used as the controller tracked outputs.
+In all cases, the integrals of the outlet concentrations remain constant for the time periods that no elution is taking place, while they increase following a gradient at the dedicated elution windows.
+The gradient profile is imposed through the setpoint in order to ensure that components are leaving the columns following a gradient elution profile.
 For the major part of the simulation, a good agreement between the user-defined setpoint and the process model output is observed (<2%).
 Nevertheless, in the case of strong impurities an increasing mismatch is observed past the 300th minute for both columns.
 Although this is significantly away from the 2% acceptable threshold, its impact on the general process efficiency is not significant.
 Strong impurities are eluted last from the column and the main objective is to clean the column from any remaining impurities.
+From a process standpoint, strong impurities (Figure B.2) should be: (a) maintained at low concentration during product elution and (b) removed from the column by the end of every cycle.
+According to the results shown in Figure 11 in the main body of the manuscript, both those targets are achieved and therefore we assume that the controller performs efficiently for the purposes of this work, despite the presented offset.